When did you first hear that Jammeh had raped and sexually assaulted women?

 I found a lot online about how Jammeh, who fled the country a month after being defeated in elections in December 2016 and now lives in Equatorial Guinea, coerced young women by promising scholarships and jobs.
 There were stories about so-called “protocol girls,” young women hired by the president to work as event hostesses at the Protocol Department.
 Some media reports even compared the protocol girls to “sexual slaves” who lived at State House, the presidential residence, without being allowed to leave.
 I had already talked to survivors of rape committed by former high-level officials.
 But I had not gotten first-hand information about cases that involved the president himself.

-One day, Fatoumatta Sandeng, the spokesperson of the #Jammeh2Justice campaign, and daughter of an activist whom state security forces had tortured to death, told me over lunch how Jammeh had her confined to a hotel in his home village Kanilai for four days.
+One day, Fatoumatta Sandeng, the spokesperson of the #Jammeh2Justice campaign, and daughter of an activist whom state security forces had tortured to death, told Reed and me over lunch how Jammeh had her confined to a hotel in his home village Kanilai for four days.
 She was a well-known singer and had caught Jammeh’s eye when she performed on TV.
 Fatoumatta was 21 at the time and too afraid to leave without permission.
 She was let go unharmed when Jammeh never came to the hotel – he unexpectedly had to attend a funeral that weekend – and she claimed she had to be at a concert.
 But he made her promise him she would be back.
 She later heard from other women who had not been so lucky.
 And she put me in touch with one of them: Fatou Jallow, who is known as “Toufah.”

 What did Toufah tell you about what happened to her?